aayanzahid01/aayanzahid01/README.md

 I automate things.
 Email campaigns, invoice generation, WhatsApp bots : if a business does it manually every day, I build something that does it for them.
 Fresh out of A-levels, self-taught, and already shipping real tools.

-> currently → building AI-powered automation tools for small businesses in Pakistan & globally
+> currently → building AI-powered automation tools for small businesses globally

 ---